coffemanfp/domainfinder/README.md

 # DomainFinder

+This is experimental tool.
+It should not be used for production.

 This is the composition of all the necesary programs to get a new valid domain name.
 Consists on the following tools: